MentorMate/rn-bootstrap/docs/plugins.md

-# Plugin guide for mm-rn-cli
+# Plugin guide for rn-bootstrap

-Plugins allow you to add features to mm-rn-cli, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by mm-rn-cli.
+Plugins allow you to add features to rn-bootstrap, such as commands and extensions to the `toolbox` object that provides the majority of the functionality used by rn-bootstrap.

-Creating a mm-rn-cli plugin is easy.
+Creating a rn-bootstrap plugin is easy.
 Just create a repo with two folders:

 ```
 commands/